davidwalschots/airbus-systems/README.md

 # Airbus Systems

 This repository contains code for simulating Airbus aircraft systems.
-Parts of this code will later be merged into the [FlyByWire Simulations a32nx project](https://github.com/flybywiresim/a32nx).
+Parts of this code have been merged into the [FlyByWire Simulations a32nx project](https://github.com/flybywiresim/a32nx). **I recommend contributing to that project directly whenever possible.** I have by now copied a lot of the code in this repository to the A32NX project repository.
+This repository is merely here to be used when you want to program with the latest and greatest systems API.

 ## Design